NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 ## Approach
 ### System OA Intake
-In order for the design system OA to be calculated following the SP, a new `System Outdoor Air Method` will be added to the `Sizing:System` object (proposed name: `SimplifiedProcedure`).
+In order for the design system OA to be calculated following the SP, a new `System Outdoor Air Method` will be added to the `Sizing:System` object.

 ### Zone Minimum (Primary) Air Flow
 As shown in the previous section, minimum terminal primary air flow can (be required to) be calculated using the SP.
 We propose to add one of the two following items:
-1. Add a new `Cooling Design Air Flow Method` to the `Sizing:Zone` object (proposed name: `SimplifiedProcedure`)
+1. Add a new `Cooling Design Air Flow Method` to the `Sizing:Zone` object
-2. Add a new `Zone Minimum Air Flow Input Method` for all applicable `AirTerminal:*` objects (proposed name: `SimplifiedProcedure`)
+2. Add a new `Zone Minimum Air Flow Input Method` for all applicable `AirTerminal:*` objects

 ### Occupant diversity
 The occupant diversity, `D`, is currently calculated by EnergyPlus using user-input design levels and schedules.
 While this might be convenient for users, extra care should be put into developing schedules so `D`, as calculated by EnergyPlus, match a potentially expected value.
 Additionally, performance might be somewhat impacted by the current implementation of that routine (see [issue 6487](https://github.com/NREL/EnergyPlus/issues/6487)).
 We propose to make `D` a user-input in the `Sizing:System` object.
 If not specified by the user the current routine would be used.